rwilliams/jrubywiki/Truffle.md

 Running Truffle
 ============

-To enable the Truffle backend use the `-Xtruffle` option. `-Xtruffle` also turns off loading the Ruby kernel and implies `--disable-gems`.
+To enable the Truffle backend use the `-X-T` option. `-X-T` also turns off loading the Ruby kernel and implies `--disable-gems`.

      bin/jruby -X-T